 If you satisfy the normal conditions for Statutory Maternity Pay, yes.

-Will there be another Income Support Scheme for Substitute Teachers?
+Will there be an extension to the current Income Support Scheme for Substitute teachers?

 Yes.
 The Income Support Scheme for substitute teachers was launched on 22 January 2021 to provide financial support to substitute teachers who have reduced opportunity to work in schools which are only open for vulnerable pupils and key workers' children.
 The scheme is to ensure that substitute teachers who worked between 1 September 2020 and 31 December 2020 (i.e. those receiving earnings for this work most recently, so most impacted by the loss of income) will have access to an income from January to March 2021.
 Following a decision by Minister to open schools on a phased basis from 8 March 2021, it has been agreed that financial support will be extended to 31 March 2021.
 You do not need to take any further action - the information you provided in your application will be used to calculate your entitlement up to 31 March 2021.